-- Account-based marketing is not a stand-alone practice that is mutually exclusive to other forms of marketing.
+Account-based marketing is not a stand-alone practice mutually exclusive to other forms of marketing.
 It is a framework and a philosophy to place your tactics and strategies within.
 You can run inbound as a part of ABM.
 Demand generation can be a component of ABM.
 Webinars, content campaigns, and in-person events can all be a part of your ABM campaign.

 So what is ABM?

-By being hyper customer-centric, brands become reliable and trusted by their target accounts.
+By being hyper-customer-centric, brands become reliable and trusted by their target accounts.

 91% of consumers are more likely to choose brands that provide them with relevant offers and recommendations -Accenture

 Since marketing and sales are closely synced, the customer experience is seamless and relevant to their place in the buyer's journey.
 From the first impression at the "top of the funnel," (ToFu) to the assets that sales use in the discovery process and beyond, marketing and sales are in lockstep.

 This alignment and customer obsession – as well as the tactics and strategies you deploy – make ABM effective in driving increased account engagement.

 ABM acronyms and jargon explained